How the Prophesied Judgment Is Related to Wisdom

 Without the guidance of Wisdom from above and within, through revelation, the prophesied Judgment could not be issued by the modern son of man.
 But you should know that just because he fulfills his mission by delivering the judgment before him, it does not mean he is infallible.

 A lot of religious people do not understand that.
 Many expect "God Himself" to come, and they think God's "righteous judgments [shall] endure for ever” because of that.
 However, while God’s righteous judgments can be expressed by a divinely inspired human being in the written word, we should acknowledge that human beings are only human, and even the most enlightened ones can a do make some mistakes and are not infallible.
-Only God is infallible.
+Only God is infallible and eternal.

 Moreover, the modern son of man does not claim Wisdom for himself, nor does he claim that he "lays hold on Her," because he regards Wisdom in the same sense that the author or authors of the books of Proverbs and Wisdom did, reflecting Wisdom as Solomon and his genuine followers realized it.